Anhinga: Behavior

-Anhingas swim with their webbed feet and pursue their prey, fish, under water and spear their prey by rapidly stretching out their neck.
-They come up to handle and swallow fish.
-Unlike ducks, ospreys and pelicans which coat their feathers with oil from their uropygial gland, the anhinga does not have waterproof feathers.
-Their feathers get soaked upon immersion in water.
-Therefore, they cannot stay floating on water for long periods of time.
-Their dense bones, wetted plumage and neutral buoyancy in water, allows them to fully submerge and search for underwater prey.
+Anhingas swim underwater by kicking their webbed feet to pursue their prey, fish or amphibians, which they spear by rapidly outstretching their bent neck.
+They come up to the surface to consume and swallow prey.
+Unlike ducks, ospreys and pelicans, which coat their feathers with oils from the uropygial gland, the anhinga does not have this ability; anhingas lack waterproof feathers on their bodies, causing them to be saturated upon immersion into water, while the flight feathers are slightly less wettable.
+Thus, their habit of basking in the sun with outstretched wings is crucial.
+Their dense bones, wetted plumage, and neutral buoyancy in water allow them to fully submerge and hunt for underwater prey.

-The anhinga cannot fly any extended distances with wet feathers.
-If it attempts to fly while its wings are wet, the anhinga has difficulty, flapping vigorously while "running" on the water for a short distance, often to avoid any perceived threats.
-Like cormorants, the anhinga stands with wings spread and feathers fanned open in a semicircular shape, facing away from the sun, to dry its feathers and absorb heat.
-Anhingas lose body heat relatively fast and their posture helps them absorb solar radiation from the sun to counter this.
+Anhingas cannot fly for any extended distance with soaked feathers; if they attempt to fly while wet, notable difficulty is experienced, the birds flapping vigorously while "running" on the water's surface for a short distance (often escaping a perceived threat).
+Like cormorants, anhingas perch and rest on fallen trees, logs or rocks near the water's edge with wings spread and feathers fanned-open in a semicircular shape, facing away from the sun, in order to dry themselves and absorb the sun's heat.
+Anhingas also lose body heat relatively fast, and their posture helps them absorb solar radiation from the sun to counteract this.
 Because an anhinga in the drying position resembles a male turkey, it has been colloquially referred to as the 'water turkey' or 'swamp turkey'.

 Diet

 Anhingas feed on moderately sized wetland fishes, amphibians, aquatic invertebrates and insects.
 In Alabama, the anhinga's diet consists of fishes (such as mullet, sunfish, black bass, catfish, suckers, and chain pickerel), crayfish, crabs, shrimp, aquatic insects, tadpoles, water snakes and small terrapins.
 In Florida, sunfishes and bass, killifishes, and live-bearing fishes are primarily eaten by the anhingas.
 Other fish eaten include pupfish and percids.

-Anhingas stalk fish underwater, mainly where there is some flora present.
+Anhingas stalk fish underwater, mainly where there is some vegetation.
 Once they locate their prey, they partly open their bill and stab the fish swiftly.
-For larger fish, they use both their jaws and use the lower jaw on small fish.
+For larger fish, they use both their jaws; for small fish, they may use only the lower jaw.
 If the fish is too large to forage, the anhinga stabs it repeatedly and then lets it go.
-The anhingas bring their capture to the surface of the water, toss it backwards and engulf it head-first.
+Anhingas bring their capture to the surface of the water, toss it backward and engulf it head-first.

 Conservation status

-The anhinga is protected in the US under the Migratory Bird Treaty Act of 1918.
-The number of individual anhingas has not been estimated but they are considered to be of least concern because of the frequency of their occurrence in their 15000000 km2 global range.
+The US protects the anhinga under the Migratory Bird Treaty Act of 1918.
+The number of individual anhingas has not been estimated, but they are considered to be of least concern because of the frequency of their occurrence in their 15000000 km2 global range.